US senators reintroduce bill to make daylight saving time permanent

-WASHINGTON (WFLA) — Marco Rubio, Rick Scott and six other United States senators reintroduced the Sunshine Protection Act Tuesday, a bill that would make daylight saving time (DST) permanent across the country.
+WASHINGTON (WFLA) — Senator Cindy Hyde-Smith, Marco Rubio, Rick Scott and five other United States senators reintroduced the Sunshine Protection Act Tuesday, a bill that would make daylight saving time (DST) permanent across the country.

 Daylight saving time begins this Sunday, March 14, and lasts until Sunday, Nov.
 7. It requires most of the country to ‘spring’ their clocks forward one hour, extending the amount of daylight at the end of each day.